ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 - Setting an environment variable.
 - The `mbed_settings.py` file in the root of your program.
 The tools will automatically create this file if it doesn't already exist.

+<span class="notes">**Note:** You may configure more than one toolchain.
+However, you may only use one toolchain at a time.
+When using C++98 and GNU C99, the only difference between the toolchains is performance.</span>

 #### Through Mbed CLI configuration

 Mbed CLI stores its own configuration about compiler locations both in project local settings, and user wide "global" settings.
 You may set and view these settings with the `mbed config` command.
 For example, you set the Arm Compiler 5 location for your user with the command: